opencastsoftware/prettier4j/README.md

 By declaring a group, we have specified that the contents of each group can be flattened onto a single line if there is enough space.

+However, if there is not enough space for all three words on the line, they must be rendered using their expanded layout.

-As a result, the first call to `render(int)` renders a space-separated list, whereas the second call renders as a newline separated list.
+As a result, the first call to `render` renders a space-separated list, whereas the second call renders as a newline separated list.
 The width of 5 characters provided to the render method in the second call does not allow enough space for the entire group to render on a single line.

+### ANSI styled text

+As of version 0.2.0, there is support for rendering text with ANSI escape code sequences.

+This enables text styles like foreground and background colours, underlines and bold font styling to be applied to a `Doc`.

+To do this, the [styled(Styles.StylesOperator...)](https://www.javadoc.io/static/com.opencastsoftware/prettier4j/0.2.0/com/opencastsoftware/prettier4j/Doc.html#styled(com.opencastsoftware.prettier4j.ansi.Styles.StylesOperator...)) method of the `Doc` class can be used.

+The styles that can be applied can be found in the [Styles](https://www.javadoc.io/static/com.opencastsoftware/prettier4j/0.2.0/com/opencastsoftware/prettier4j/ansi/Styles.html) class.

 ## Acknowlegements